JoonasHeinonen/Full-Stack-Open/readme.md

     * Part 2c ( Osa 2c ):
         * Assignment 2.11.
 (Done.
 The folder for the project is 'phonedirectory' React-project.
 Tried to complete the Countries assignment, but proved too hard.)
     * Part 2d ( Osa 2d ):
-        * Assignemnts 2.15.
+        * Assignemnts 2.15 and 2.16.
 (Done.
 The folder for the project is 'phonedirectory' React-project.)